AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

      Use case ends.

 * 1b.
-User provided file is invalid format
+User provided file has an invalid format
    * 1b1.
 Scoopbook raises an error

      Use case ends.